How to Run for Office in New York

 Once you’ve determined what level of office and what issues you’re passionate about working on, you need to answer two questions: who’s currently in that office, and why can you do a better job?

-If you’re not sure where to look to see who’s in a certain office, you can search on state and local websites.
-For example, the city of Albany’s website will direct you to your local council members, the mayor, public meetings and hearings, and videos of government proceedings.
-All of these choices can help you understand the inner workings of your local government and where you might best fit within it.
+You can search on state and local websites if unsure where to look to see who’s in a specific office.
+For example, the City of Albany’s website will direct you to your local city council members, the mayor, city council meetings and hearings, and videos of government proceedings.
+These choices can help you understand the inner workings of your local government and where you might best fit within it.

-When you find a position where you feel like a natural fit and identify your likely opponent, you can then even look to the person’s official office or campaign site (or even their social media accounts) to see what issues they focus on and promote.
+When you find a public office where you feel like a natural fit and identify your likely opponent, you can look to the person’s official office or campaign site (or even their social media accounts) to see what issues they focus on and promote.

-In addition to the policies of the person you’ll be running against, look at the number of votes they received and how much cash they raised.
-First, look at the number of votes they received in their last election to win the seat.
+In addition to the policies of the person you’ll be running against, look at how many votes they received and how much cash they raised.
+First, look at the votes they received in their last election to win the seat.
 You can find election results information by looking at the 2020 Election Results page on the New York State website.
 The site offers information on federal, state, and local elections.
 You’ll find out who ran, who won, and how many votes they received for all elections held that year.
 You’ll also find links to this same information for previous years.

 Fundraising info is also basically at your fingertips.
-Campaign finance laws require all candidates to disclose all campaign contributions, which are in the public record.
+Campaign finance election law requires all candidates to disclose all campaign contributions in the public record.
 You can look up campaign finance data by candidate on the FEC site.
-Essentially, this information will give you an idea of what your competition raised in previous elections and what your fundraising goals should look like as you build your own campaign.
+Essentially, this information will give you an idea of what your competition raised in previous elections and what your fundraising goals should look like as you build your campaign.

 How do I get on the ballot?